-Pumpkin White Chocolate Pancakes with a White Chocolate Maple Syrup: A recipe that will change your Fall breakfast expectations for life!
+Pumpkin White Chocolate Pancakes with a White Chocolate Maple Syrup: A breakfast recipe that’s perfect for cool fall days.

-Pancake recipes are my JAM, and if you’re looking for a basic, homemade pancake recipe, then you’ll LOVE the video and recipe I give you HERE!
+Pancake recipes are my JAM, and if you’re looking for a basic, homemade pancake recipe, then you’ll also love these fluffy pancakes!

-I’m not a morning person.
-But there is something about the future smell of pancakes that helps me roll out of bed in the morning.
+There is something about the idea of the smell of pancakes that helps me roll out of bed in the morning.

 They’re easy to whip up, always requested by my little guys, and perfect to make in bulk to store for leftovers for a few days.
 Pancakes for the win!